 Staff and volunteers should feel able to raise concerns about poor or unsafe practice and potential failures in the school's safeguarding regime in line with the school's Whistleblowing Policy.
-Such concerns must be raised with the Acting Head Teacher or the Executive Head Teacher if the concern is about the Acting Head Teacher.
-If the concern is about the Executive Head Teacher is must be raised with the Chair of Trustees.
+Such concerns must be raised with the Head Teacher or the Executive Head Teacher if the concern is about the Head Teacher.
+If the concern is about the Executive Head

+Teacher is must be raised with the Chair of Trustees.

-Where a staff member feels unable to raise the issue with the Acting Head Teacher or Chair of the Trustees or feels that their genuine concerns are not being addressed, other channels are open to them
+Where a staff member feels unable to raise the issue with the Head Teacher or Chair of the Trustees or feels that their genuine concerns are not being addressed, other channels are open to them

-→ MMPS Whistleblowing Policy (available in staff room) NSPCC Whistleblowing Tel: 0808 800 5000
+→ MMPS Whistleblowing Policy (available in staff room)

+NSPCC Whistleblowing Tel: 0808 800 5000

-What the school staff should do if they have concerns about another staff member including the DSL and the Head Teachers.
+What the school staff should do if they have concerns about another staff member, supply teacher or volunteer or the DSL / Head Teacher